bsazonov/rethread/README.md

 Rethread is a header-only C++ library that implements cancellation tokens and RAII-compliant threads.

 Getting started information is available in the [rethread tutorial](docs/Primer.md).
+For performance considerations, take a look at [benchmarks](docs/Performance.md).
 Also, there's an [advanced guide](docs/AdvancedGuide.md) about custom cancellation handlers.
 Design rationale is available [here](docs/Rationale.md).

-Tests and benchmarks are here: [rethread_testing](https://github.com/bo-on-software/rethread_testing).
+Tests and benchmarks are kept in a separate repository: [rethread_testing](https://github.com/bo-on-software/rethread_testing).

 ##Features
 * RAII-compliant threads